 The total PJM Regulation Requirement for the PJM RTO is determined in whole MW for the ramp and non-ramp periods.
-Further detail can be found in PJM Manual 12: Balancing Operations, Section 4.4.3 Determining Regulation Assignment.
+Demand Resources are limited to providing 25% of the regulation requirement.
+Further details can be found in PJM Manual 12: Balancing Operations, Section 4.4.3 Determining Regulation Assignment.